gitops-tools/tekton-ci/README.md

  * Better naming for the handlers (pipeline and pipelinerun are not descriptive).
  * ~~Automate volume claims for the script-based DSL.~~
- * Support more syntax items (extra containers, do something with artifacts).
+ * Support more syntax items (extra containers)
+ * Work out how to specify the archiving mechanism (which image?, params?)
  * Provide support for calling other Tekton tasks from the script DSL.
  * Support for service-broker bindings.
  * Move away from the bespoke YAML definition to a more structured approach